johndeu/ams-rocks/README.md

 1. In one instance of VS Code bash terminal, open the root folder.

-    Run this command to launch the Next.js Website
+    Run the following command to launch the Next.js Website

     ``` bash
-    npm run start-next
+    npm run dev
     ```

 1. You should see next start up with a "ready" started server on http://localhost:3000